kata198/AdvancedHTMLParser/README.rst

 AdvancedHTMLParser is an Advanced HTML Parser, with support for adding, removing, modifying, and formatting HTML.

-It aims to provide the same interface as you would find in a compliant browser through javascript ( i.e. all the getElement methods, appendChild, etc), as well as many more complex and sophisticated features not available through a browser.
+It aims to provide the same interface as you would find in a compliant browser through javascript ( i.e. all the getElement methods, appendChild, etc), an XPath implementation, as well as many more complex and sophisticated features not available through a browser.
 And most importantly, it's in python!

 There are many potential applications, not limited to: